-- Repeated exposure to loud sounds that last a long time, for example: listening to music on your phone or an iPod (or other portable device with earbuds) at a high volume every day.
+- Repeated exposure to loud sounds that last a long time, for example: listening to music on your phone or an iPod (or other portable device with earbuds and headphones) at a high volume every day.
 This damages the tiny hair cells in the ear over a period of time, and the hearing loss happens gradually.

-Can my portable music devices cause hearing damage?
+Can my portable music device cause hearing damage?

 Yes.
-Devices such as your cellphone or iPod (used with earbuds) create sound levels that can cause hearing loss if they are used at high volumes for long periods of time.
+Devices such as your cell phone or iPod (used with earbuds or headphones) create sound levels that can cause hearing loss if they are used at high volumes for long periods of time.

 Here are ways you can protect your hearing and still listen to music on your device: Set the volume to a level where you can still carry on a conversation without yelling. .

-- Never listen to your portable music device at the maximum volume level.
+- Never listen to your music device at the maximum volume level.

 - If you plan to listen for over one hour, the volume should be turned down below 60%.